Mariners vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- The Mariners have a record of 3-4-0 ATS over their last 10 games.
+- The Mariners are underdogs for the first time in a while, as they have not been listed as underdogs in their last 10 games.

+- In their last 10 games with an over/under, the Mariners and their opponents have combined to eclipse the total four times.

+- The Mariners' ATS record is 2-5-0 over their previous 10 contests (seven of those contests had runlines set by sportsbooks).

 Mariners Betting Records & Stats

+- The Mariners have been underdogs in 16 games this season and have come away with the win six times (37.5%) in those contests.

+- Seattle has entered three games this season as the underdog by +125 or more and is 1-2 in those contests.

-- The Mariners have an implied moneyline win probability of 54.5% in this contest.
+- The Mariners have an implied victory probability of 44.4% according to the moneyline set by sportsbooks for this matchup.

-- Seattle has had an over/under set by oddsmakers 56 times, and have combined with opponents to go over the total in 27 of those games (27-28-1).
+- Seattle and its opponents have gone over the total this season in 27 of its 57 opportunities.

-- The Mariners have covered 40% of their games this season, going 4-6-0 against the spread.
+- The Mariners are 4-7-0 against the spread in their 11 games that had a posted line this season.

 Mariners Splits